mzau/broke-cluster/FAQ.md

 - Team pattern learning
 - Predictive model loading
 - True team productivity optimization

+### Q: Will BROKE support multimodal AI (images, documents)?

+**A: Via plugin architecture - letting the community drive which modes matter most.**

+**Why plugins:** Rather than guessing which multimodal features developers need, we'll provide a plugin system.
+If OCR for document analysis proves critical, someone will build it.
+If image generation seems appealing, the community can contribute it.

+**Philosophy:** Market-driven feature development over engineering assumptions.
+The community decides what's "sexy" enough to implement.

+**Core focus:** Text-based routing remains our specialty and development priority.

 ### Q: What hardware do I need to get started?